Aunsiels/Mesh_Bee/doc/documentation.md

 ![conso-vs-data-rate](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/conso_vs_data_rate.png)

-We can see that each protocole are in different areas and so, we need to choose the one which will be good for us.
-For that, we have to design a cost function according to our need.
+We can see that each protocole are in different areas and so, I need to choose the one which will be good for me.
+For that, I have to design a cost function according to my needs.
 My function has four parameters (for the four parameters) that can be tuned.
 I also considered the chips availible (some are hard it get), how easy it is to program it, to get help, and the prices.
 Finally I decided to go for **Zigbee**

 ### Choosing a Zigbee Chip

-There are plenty of Zigbee chips availible.
-What we would like to do is a chip which control both Zigbee and a sensor (it does not require power).
-So, we need to be able to program the prototyping chip directly, without having to use an additional board like an arduino.
-We also need to be able to read sensors thanks to i2c and ADC.
-We found a nice design, based on a NXP chip : **MeshBee**.
+There are plenty of Zigbee chips avalible.
+What I would like to find is a chip which controls both Zigbee and a sensor.
+So, I need to be able to program the prototyping chip directly, without having to use an additional board like an arduino.
+I also need to be able to read sensors thanks to i2c and ADC.
+I found a nice design, based on a NXP chip : the **MeshBee**.
 It is **open source** (both software and hardware) and easy to prototype with.
-Thus, thanks to it, we can first try to write a program to test if our prototype is working and then design a new chip in which sensors are directly integrated.
+Thus, thanks to it, I can first try to write a program to test if my prototype is working and then design a new chip in which sensors are directly integrated.
 That will make the final result smaller.

 ## The System Architecture